 When Reasoning No Longer Works: A Practical Guide for Caregivers Dealing with Dementia and Alzheimer’s Care

 by Angel Smits

-When Reasoning No Longer Works is a guide to help caregivers dealing with dementia.
+When Reasoning No Longer Works is a guide to help caregivers dealing with different forms of dementia.
 It explains the mental deterioration of people who have this condition as well as practical tools you can use to take care of them.